SquareGPS/navixy-api/docs/backend-api/resources/commons/api-keys.md

 !!! warning "Security"
     Do not publish API keys anywhere.
 Having a key, you can perform almost any action in the user's account.
 Make API calls only over HTTPS because the key is transmitted in cleartext.

+Find more details on API keys usage in our [instructions](../../how-to/get-api-key.md).

 ***